 Combining road levers with an MTB derailleur and cassette is called a mullet drivetrain, and leads us deep into a compatibility rabbit hole that some never emerge from.
 For those who like to tinker, this Guide to Mullet Drivetrains will get you started.
 Welcome to the strange world of terms like Goat Link, Tanpan, Shiftmate, and Gevanelle.

 Long story short, you may need to replace your cassette and derailleur during your drop bar MTB conversion.

 Since road brakes and shifters are generally integrated, your choice of shifters impacts your brake caliper options.
-If you want hydraulic brakes, options are especially limited since hydraulics tend to be a MTB feature.
+If you want hydraulic brakes, options are more limited since hydraulics tend to be a MTB feature.
 There are workarounds (see the guide to mullet drivetrains linked above) but you’ll need to plan carefully.

 Long story short, you may need to change your brake calipers as part of your drop bar conversion.

-That’s a Lot of Parts
+That’s a lot of parts!